Home FAQs Data Reporting Investigation Immunization VPD

 The following materials have been designed for use by local and regional health departments in Texas to address measles.
 Most of the documents have been made available in .doc format so that they can be modified as needed by each jurisdiction.
 Documents intended for the public (as opposed to healthcare professionals) have been translated into Spanish.

 Measles Fact Sheet (English and Spanish): The target population for the fact sheet is the general public.
 It can be used as a handout at conferences, given to cases and contacts, given by physicians to patients, and placed on websites.
-The fact sheet can be found online at:
+The fact sheet and FAQ can be found online at:

 Letter to Physicians (Health Alert): Once a case is identified, it is vital to notify local area physicians and hospitals as soon as possible.
 There are multiple purposes for this letter: